hoangsonww/The-MovieVerse-Database/README.md

 - View detailed information about a director by clicking the 'Details' button on any director in a movie's details page.
 - View detailed information about an actor by clicking the 'Details' button on any actor in a movie's details page.
 - Create a movie timeline by clicking the 'Timeline' button on the navigation bar.
+- View a list of movies from a specific time period by clicking on the corresponding year in the timeline.
 - And more!

 ## Technologies